lastfm/lastfm-desktop/README.md

 You will also need the latest Windows SDK.
 We build using Visual Studio 2008.

-### Phonon

-We build the latest version of Phonon.
-This step is optional, if you're happy with the outdated one that ships with Qt.

-You can clone Phonon from here git://anongit.kde.org/phonon

-Follow their instructions to build it using cmake, etc. I found that CMake needed a little help wiht cmake-gui.

-Create a pkg-config file for Phonon like this:

-    Name: Phonon
-    Description: Multimedia Library
-    Version: 4.6.0
-    Libs: -LC:/dev/Install/Phonon/lib C:/dev/Install/Phonon/lib/phonon.lib
-    Cflags: -IC:/dev/Install/Phonon/include

-### VLC

-We use the VLC backend for phonon.
-This step is optional, if you are happy with the directx plugin that ships with Qt.

-Download Latest VLC from http://www.videolan.org/vlc/download-windows.html

-VLC is compiled with MinGW so we need to generate a .lib so that we can link to it with MSVC.

-To do this you should follow the instructions here http://wiki.videolan.org/GenerateLibFromDll

-- Copy the pkg-config files from 'INSTALL_DIR\VideoLAN\VLC\sdk\lib\pkgconfig' to your pkg-config search directory.

-I found I also had to copy libvlc.dll and libvlccore.dll into lastfm-desktop/_bin

-### Phonon-VLC

-This is the Qt plugin that gets Phonon to use libvlc.
-Again, this is an optional.

-You can clone phonon-vlc from here git://anongit.kde.org/phonon-vlc

-Follow there instructions for building it.
-I found that CMake needed a little help wiht cmake-gui.

-You should copy the resulting `phonon_vlc.dll` into `lastfm-desktop/_bin/plugins/phonon_backend`

 ### Winsparkle

 This is the library we use to check for app updates.
 You should download the latest dll and headers form here http://winsparkle.org